 The Solution For Killing All Self-Doubt & Fear & Starting a Forceful Business

-All of a sudden, you’re contemplating how to solve problems for a unique and specific market.
+All of a sudden, you’re contemplating how to solve problems for a market at a specific level of market sophistication.
 You’re thinking how they think, consuming what they consume.

-But the thing that stops most people is this fear that they’re not good enough, or they look silly, or they’re not impactful enough, and on and on…
+But the thing that stops most humans is this fear that they’re not good enough, or they look silly, or they’re not impactful enough, and on and on… But these excuses are all total B.S.

 So get out of that headspace that suggests you won’t bring anything valuable, and focus instead on the customer you’re serving.
 Focus on the end user of your content or product, and you’ll have much clearer vision.